Guards of Honour (France): Formation

 The Guards of Honour (Gardes d'honneur) were ordered to be formed on 3 April 1813 by a sénatus-consulte and established by decree on 5 April.
 Four regiments were ordered: the 1st Regiment based at Versailles, the 2nd at Metz, the 3rd at Tours and the 4th at Lyon.
-Each regiment had a staff of 65 men and 156 horses and 20 companies (paired into 10 squadrons), each of 122 men and 127 horses, totalling 2,505 men and 2,696 horses.
-Therefore the Guards of Honour alone added 10,000 cavalrymen to the Grande Armée.
+Each regiment had a staff of 65 men and 156 horses, and 20 companies (paired into 10 squadrons) each of 122 men and 127 horses, totalling 2,505 men and 2,696 horses.
+The Guards of Honour thus added 10,000 cavalrymen to the Grande Armée.
 The men were required to be citizens of the 130 departments of the First French Empire, which included territories now belonging to Italy, the Netherlands, Germany, Switzerland and Belgium as well as Metropolitan France.
 NCOs were selected from among the enlisted members, though selection consisted of little more than choosing the "likely looking men".
-The officers were drawn from those already serving.
-The regimental colonels were existing generals and the unit's majors were existing line cavalry colonels; other officers transferred into the unit with their existing ranks.
+The officers were drawn from those already serving: the regimental colonels were existing generals and the unit's majors were existing line cavalry colonels; other officers transferred into the unit with their existing ranks.
 Regimental commanders were selected from leading members of the nobility in an effort to attract others of that class.

 As well as the traditional nobility, the unit included members of the arriviste class and some poor men, paid to enlist as replacements by men who did not want to serve.
 Many of the members had royalist or foreign backgrounds and were often keenly aware of their position as de facto hostages of Napoleon.
 In some cases the minimum service age of 18 was ignored; at Tours, of the 63 Guards of Honour recruited in 1813, 11 were 17 and one was 16 years old (the average age of Guards recruited there was 20 years 6 months).

 The Guards of Honour wore hussar-style uniforms and their undress uniform was similar to that of the Mounted Chasseurs of the Imperial Guard.
 Although they were closely associated with the Imperial Guard cavalry (and often served with them in the field) they were not officially part of that force, though many members of the Guards of Honour considered themselves as such.
 The Guards of Honour were paid on the same scales as the Chasseurs à Cheval of the Imperial Guard, and the unit's trumpeters wore the sky blue uniforms of the Imperial Guard rather than the green of the line cavalry.
 Though technically classed as volunteers, the Guards of Honour have been described as Marie-Louises, a name given to conscripts of the years 1813–14 after Napoleon's empress, who signed some of the conscription orders.

-Each regiment was enlist soldiers from different parts of the empire, and every department received instructions about the contingents of guardsmen that they had to muster:
+Each regiment enlisted soldiers from different parts of the empire, and every department received instructions about the contingents of guardsmen that they had to muster: